NicolasPetton/Indium/sphinx-doc/setup.rst

     chrome-devtools://inspector.html?...&ws=127.0.0.1:PORT/PATH

-Evaluate ``M-x jade-connect-to-nodejs RET 127.0.0.1 RET PORT RET PATH``, ``PORT`` and ``PATH`` are the ones from the `ws` parameter of the above URL.
+Evaluate ``M-x indium-connect-to-nodejs RET 127.0.0.1 RET PORT RET PATH``, ``PORT`` and ``PATH`` are the ones from the `ws` parameter of the above URL.

-Connecting Jade to the node process will open a debugger on the first line of the application code if you passed the CLI argument ``--debug-brk``.
+Connecting Indium to the node process will open a debugger on the first line of the application code if you passed the CLI argument ``--debug-brk``.